isaac-anon/isaaq-anon/README.md

 required arguments:
   -r {IR,NSP,NN}, --retrieval {IR,NSP,NN}
-                        retrieval solver for the contexts.
+                        Method used to retrieve background information for training.
 Options: IR, NSP or NN
 ```

 **2. Ensemble the different solvers for each TQA subtask.**